protesilaos/modus-themes/README.md

       modus-themes-subtle-line-numbers nil
       modus-themes-deuteranopia t
       modus-themes-variable-pitch-ui nil
-      modus-themes-inhibit-reload t ; only applies to `customize-set-variable' and related

       modus-themes-fringes nil ; {nil,'subtle,'intense}

-      ;; Options for `modus-themes-lang-checkers' are either nil (the ;; default), or a list of properties that may include any of those ;; symbols: `straight-underline', `text-also', `background',
-      ;; `intense' OR `faint'.
-      modus-themes-lang-checkers nil

       ;; Options for `modus-themes-mode-line' are either nil, or a list ;; that can combine any of `3d' OR `moody', `borderless',